Dmumladz3/Epam-course-module1/modules/Build tools (Maven, Gradle)/Homework.md

-You can get 5 points for this part (1,75 by each build tools script)
+You can get 4 points for this part